 Of course, there are two central second hands (one blued and one in rose gold to make them easier to read) because this is a split-seconds chronograph, which is capable of counting to separate events.

 The 49 mm round case is made of platinum.
-In fact, there is so much platinum here that it tips the scales at around 165 grams!
+There is so much platinum here that it tips the scales at around 165 grams!

 And here comes the bad news.

 The Germans plan to sell this beautiful timepiece at a price of €197,500, VAT not included.